Click here for an interactive map of the Grand Watershed Trail, a proposed hiking and cycling route along the length of the Grand River.

 The Grand River is a Canadian Heritage River.
 Uniquely, the river itself will be a key trail within the network.
 The project will celebrate the watershed’s indigenous roots and remind us of the river’s historical role as a thoroughfare prior to the advent of roads.

-The Grand Valley Trail is a long-distance hiking trail which follows the Grand River from Alton to Port Maitland.
+The Grand Valley Trail is a long-distance hiking trail which follows the Grand River from Belwood to Port Maitland.
+For a map of the Grand Valley Trail, click here.

 The Elora Cataract Trailway is a multi-use rail trail which links the Grand River and Credit River watersheds.
 It connects the town of Elora, on the Grand River, to Forks of the Credit Provincial Park.

-The Walter Bean Trail will follow the Grand River from West Montrose to rare Nature Reserve in Cambridge.
+The Walter Bean Grand River Trail will follow the Grand River from West Montrose to rare Nature Reserve in Cambridge.
 From the historic village of Blair, it joins the Grand Trunk Trail leading into downtown Cambridge.
 The Cambridge to Paris Rail Trail is a multi-use trail which hugs close to the river, offering spectacular views of the Grand River.
 In Paris, it meets the SC Johnson Trail, which continues downstream to Brantford.
+Click here for a map of the Walter Bean Grand River Trail.

 Three other trails connect the Grand River Trails to Ontario Great Lakes.
 The CP Trail is a multi-use rail trail which connects Dundalk to Owen Sound on Georgian Bay.
 In Brantford, the SC Johnson Trail also links with the Brantford to Hamilton Rail Trail , a multi-use trail which connects the Grand River to Lake Ontario.
 In addition, the T H & B Rail Trail follows the Great Trail from Brantford to Mount Pleasant.
 From there a trail connects to Simcoe and then to Port Dover, which is on the Lake Erie portion of the Waterfront Trail.